RfidResearchGroup/proxmark3/doc/cheatsheet.md

 Options
 ---
--k, --key <hex>                Access key as 16 hex symbols -b, --block <dec>              The block number to read as an integer
+-k, --key <hex>                Access key as 16 hex symbols
-    --ki <dec>                 Key index to select key from memory 'hf iclass managekeys' --credit                   key is assumed to be the credit key --elite                    elite computations applied to key
+    --blk <dec>                The block number to read as an integer --ki <dec>                 Key index to select key from memory 'hf iclass managekeys' --credit                   key is assumed to be the credit key --elite                    elite computations applied to key